pawel-slowik/zsh-term-title/README.md

 	title (or it's part):

 		set -g automatic-rename-format " #I:#{=30:pane_title}#F "

+	Note: the above is basically a workaround to make the `choose-window` command easier to use in older tmux versions.
+Since tmux version 2.6 `choose-window` is an alias for `choose-tree -w`; this makes the workaround redundant.

 0. Remove the pane title from other formats used in the status line - it is superfluous there when it is also visible in window names.
 By